Student financial aid in the United States: Non-need-based aid versus need-based aid

 With the yearly rising cost of tuition, room and board, and fees among schools across the nation, low-income students are finding it harder to pay for their education.
-In an attempt to help students meet the high, costly demands of college, schools have increased merit-based grants, for students with outstanding academic position, involvement in organizations, or high athletic talent.
+In an attempt to help students meet the high, costly demands of college, schools have increased merit-based grants, for students with outstanding academic positions, involvement in organizations, or high athletic talent.
 The issue is that these reasons for awarding scholarships take away from low-income students who often do not meet these merit standards.
 In other words, funds for merit-based scholarships are taking away from the already small amount of federal aid available to low-income students who simply cannot pay for college without some kind of financial aid.

-In recent years, government has responded to the financial crisis students are facing and therefore passed legislation that boosted the value of grants for low-income students and trimmed subsidies for private education lenders.
+In recent years, the government has responded to the financial crisis students are facing and therefore passed legislation that boosted the value of grants for low-income students and trimmed subsidies for private education lenders.
 Schools have also taken action for the sake of students.
 Harvard University, a well-known costly but wealthy institution that had previously cut tuition for students whose families earned less than $60,000 a year, proceeded to cut costs by nearly fifty percent for those students whose families earned between $120,000 and $180,000 a year.
 Institutions will consider students' financial needs as well as their academic merit standing when applying for financial aid.
 Merit-based aid and need-based aid have been linked together for many financial aid scholarships.
 This relationship is beneficial as it underlies that one form of financial aid, particularly merit-based, is not completely taking over need-based aid.
-Statistics do show results of studies performed from 1992-2000 that the increase in financial aid awarded was based entirely on merit.
+Statistics do show results of studies performed from 1992–2000 that the increase in financial aid awarded was based entirely on merit.
 However, when viewing numbers of both merit-based and need-based aid closely, the differences are not significant.